broadinstitute/SpliceAI-lookup/README.md

 ---
 #### For Developers

-Repository layout, local development setup, tests, and how to submit changes are documented in [CONTRIBUTING.md](CONTRIBUTING.md).
+For how to make, test, and/or contribute changes, see [Developer Guidelines](CONTRIBUTING.md).